SSL-SLR: Self-Supervised Representation Learning for Sign Language Recognition: Experiments

-To demonstrate the effectiveness of the proposed SL-SLR in the SLR literature, a benchmark and a comparison against others state-of-the-art methods on different datasets are conducted.
-As in the literature~\cite{hu2021signbert, hu2023signbert+, jiang2024signclip, zhao2023best}, SL-SLR was first pre-trained and fine-tuned for the comparison.
+To demonstrate the effectiveness of the proposed SSL-SLR in the SLR literature, a benchmark and a comparison against others state-of-the-art methods on different datasets are conducted.
+As in the literature~\citep{hu2021signbert, hu2023signbert+, jiang2024signclip, zhao2023best}, SSL-SLR was first pre-trained and fine-tuned for the comparison.
 The goal is to compare the proposed approach with previous works done in terms of accuracy during the recognition task.
-Table~\ref{tab:sota-evaluation} presents the obtained results, on this table the best results are in bold.
+Table~\ref{tab:sota-evaluation} presents the obtained results, the best results are in bold.
 From this table, it is observable that, on the LSFB, LSA, ASL Citizen and the GSL dataset, the proposed approach achieved several well-known state-of-the-art methods.
-On the WLASL-100, and WLASL-300, despite the fact that the other approaches require a vast amount of data for the pre-training, the proposed SL-SLR surpassed several of them in top-5 accuracy.
+On the WLASL, the proposed SSL-SLR surpassed several of them in top-5 accuracy.

-\section{Ablation study}
+\section{Ablation Study}